apache/iceberg/docs/flink-getting-started.md

 * `catalog-impl`: The fully-qualified class name of a custom catalog implementation.
 Must be set if `catalog-type` is unset.
 (Optional)
 * `property-version`: Version number to describe the property version.
 This property can be used for backwards compatibility in case the property format changes.
 The current property version is `1`.
 (Optional)
 * `cache-enabled`: Whether to enable catalog cache, default value is `true`
+* `cache.expiration-interval-ms`: How long catalog entries are locally cached, in milliseconds; 0 disables caching, negative values disable expiration, default value is `30000`

 ### Hive catalog